Getting started with ChurchSuite

 Contact refers to an adult person in your Address Book module.

-Child refers to an under 18 child or young person in your Children module.
+Child refers to a child or young person in your Children module.

 Giver refers to a person that has a giver profile in the Giving module.
 Givers can be linked through to their underlying Address Book contact profile (meaning you only need to record contact details in the Address Book), or you can maintain them as unlinked givers (perhaps those donors who are outside your church, or those just visiting) and optionally record their contact details against the unlinked giver's profile.
 In this way, giver profiles can be kept distinct and confidential by restricting access to the Giving module.